 In April this year, the GCL Group bought a 51% stake in Australian Solar power system supplier, One Stop Warehouse.
-1 Stop warehouse is unsurprisingly the sole Australian supplier of GCL panels and batteries.
+One Stop warehouse is unsurprisingly the sole Australian supplier of GCL panels and batteries.

 So you would think that GCL would know what they were doing.
 But how does the battery stack up?

 The devil of solar storage batteries is always in the detail.